DJ Edwin: Influence on Brisbane's dance music community

-Many of Brisbane's DJs and music artists credit DJ Edwin as giving them their first gigs, including DJ Zentraedi, DJ Jen-E (a.k.a.
-Jenny Juckel), Bexta, DJ Freestyle, Neurojack and Barking Boy.
+Many of Brisbane's DJs and music artists credit DJ Edwin as giving them their first gigs, including DJ Zentraedi, DJ Jen-E, Bexta, DJ Freestyle, Neurojack and Barking Boy.
 He gave female DJs a chance to play at the parties he organized — an unusual occurrence in an otherwise male-dominated field.
 In the 1990s he organized an all-female main room line up for a gig called Adrenalene.
 He described the gig as, "Sexy party, sexy girls!
 For some reason DJing had become a male dominated arena and I believe this is more to do with ignorance and not talent.
 At the time there were sooo many good female DJs so I thought I would showcase them and let the people decide.
 Chicks dance, chicks know music and chicks can mix!".
 In 1997-'98 he created the girl group Screw and then renamed them the Rocket Girls.
 Edwin wrote and produced their music, and the group played at local dance parties.
 In 1993, Edwin also helped Harry Katsanevas compile the weekly DJ chart in Brisbane's dance music street press, Scene Magazine.
 In 1995, Central Station Records released a CD maxi single of Edwin Morrow's song Didgeridoo.
 Eggo & Hot Pockets song "Cities That Are Downlaid" was written by DJ Edwin & DJ Jen-E.